Light Rail Speed and Safety Enhancements

-*Map is showing new service plan when BART opens at the end of the year
+*Map is showing new service plan when BART begins service in 2019

 The Speed and Safety Improvements are part of a program identified in VTA’s Light Rail Systems Analysis and Efficiency Study (2010).

-VTA is developing conceptual designs and recommendations for speed and reliability improvements in three study areas: one along North First Street, one in Downtown San Jose, and one comprised of key, low-speed zones and specific spot locations throughout the system.
+The Light Rail Speed and Safety Enhancements study has reviewed a series of speed and safety features designed to enhance light rail operations and efficiency.
+This study has developed conceptual designs and recommendations for safety, speed, and reliability enhancements in three study areas: one along North First Street, one in Downtown San Jose, and one comprised of key, low-speed zones and specific spot locations throughout the system.

 - Enhance safety, mobility, and access for all travelers